fumifumi0831/svg-to-png-converter/README.md

 - Visual Studio Code 1.60.0 or higher
 - No additional software required - all dependencies are included

-## Known Issues

-- Very large SVG files may take longer to process
-- Some complex SVG filters might not render exactly as in vector format
-- Files with external references may not convert correctly

 ## Troubleshooting

 ### Module not found error